 We operate 45 classrooms in the camp.
 These enable 2,700 children to come to a safe, child friendly environment and gain a full primary education.

-We have 45 teachers, who are all are trained at the beginning of the year and then attend monthly refresher trainings in the camp, so that they can provide the best education possible.
+We have 45 teachers, who are all are trained at the beginning of the year and receive ongoing refresher trainings in the camp, so that they can provide the best education possible.

 Each school is equipped with text books, slates and chalk, mats to sit on and other educational resources.